yueneiqi/jemalloc-wiki/Use-Case:-Heap-Profiling.md

     mallctl("prof.dump", NULL, NULL, NULL, 0);
     ```

-`pprof` can compare any two of the resulting series of profile dumps, and show what allocation activity occurred during the intervening time.
+`jeprof` can compare any two of the resulting series of profile dumps, and show what allocation activity occurred during the intervening time.
 Use the `--base=<base>` flag to specify the first profile.

 It is possible to start an application with profiling enabled but inactive, by specifying `MALLOC_CONF=prof_active:false`.
 This is only useful if the application manually activates/deactivates profiling via the ["prof.active"](http://www.canonware.com/download/jemalloc/jemalloc-latest/doc/jemalloc.html#prof.active) mallctl during execution.
 Use cases include:
 * Activate profiling after initialization is complete, so that profiles only show objects allocated during steady-state execution.
-* Dump a profile, activate profiling for 30 seconds, wait 30 seconds after deactivating profiling, then dump another profile and use `pprof` to compare the two dumps.
+* Dump a profile, activate profiling for 30 seconds, wait 30 seconds after deactivating profiling, then dump another profile and use `jeprof` to compare the two dumps.
 This will focus on objects that were allocated during steady-state execution, but are long-lived.
 These objects are prime candidates for explaining memory growth over time.

 Walking the call stack to capture a backtrace is typically quite computationally intensive.
 Therefore it is infeasible to use precise leak checking for long-lived, heavily loaded applications.
 Statistical sampling of allocations makes it possible to keep the computational overhead low, yet get a general idea of how the application utilizes memory.
 See the [`lg_prof_sample`](http://www.canonware.com/download/jemalloc/jemalloc-latest/doc/jemalloc.html#opt.lg_prof_sample) [`MALLOC_CONF`](http://www.canonware.com/download/jemalloc/jemalloc-latest/doc/jemalloc.html#tuning) option for information on controlling sampling interval.